nayb87/nayb87/README.md

 My name is Yann VICTOR, passionnate about web development for years.
 I trained myself, via sites such as OpenClassRoom, Udemy.
 I am comfortable with technologies such as Html, Css, Php, Mysql, javascript (including jQuery, vue, nodeJs).

-I suggest you on my github to follow my different work, my learning too.
+I suggest you on my github to follow my different work and my learning.

 ### Contact me: